security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

 ## Case Scenario

-You will use all the skills you’ve learned in this lab so far to solve the following case based on a real hack called Operation Aurora.
+You will use all the skills you’ve learned in this lab so far to solve the following case based on a real hack called Operation
+Aurora.
 First, watch [this video](https://en.wikipedia.org/wiki/Operation_Aurora) or read [this Wikipedia article](https://www.youtube.com/watch?v=T2DqLj1nQkc) about Operation Aurora, which was an attack on Google and other companies.
 Then, read the following scenario:

 > Claire Young is after GumTiger's killer app source code.
 She’s been trailing the lead developer, Alex Stephens, to figure out how she can remotely access GumTiger's servers.
 One night, while conducting reconnaissance, she sees him log into his laptop <code>10.10.10.70</code> and VPN into GumTiger’s headquarters.

 > Leveraging her connections with international hacking organizations, Claire obtains a [0-day exploit for Internet Explorer](http://www.symantec.com/connect/blogs/trojanhydraq-incident-analysis-aurora-0-day-exploit) and launches a client-side spear phishing attack against Alex Stephens.
 Claire carefully crafts an email to Alex containing tips on how to improve the source code and sends it.
 Seeing an opportunity that could get him that Vice President of Product Development title (and corner office) that he’s been coveting, Alex clicks on the link.
 Claire is ready to strike…

 > You are the forensic investigator.
-Your mission is to analyze [the packet capture](http://forensicscontest.com/contest06/evidence06.pcap) containing Claire’s exploit, build a timeline, and answer the questions below.
+Your mission is to analyze [the packet capture (broken link!)](http://forensicscontest.com/contest06/evidence06.pcap) containing Claire’s exploit, build a timeline, and answer the questions below.

 <div class='alert alert-danger'><strong>Intentional lack of specific steps ahead!</strong> Apply skills covered in Part 2 to solve this case.</div>

 <div class='alert alert-info'>
-    If you are using my class VM, the packet capture evidence file (the <code>.pcap</code> file) is downloaded to your VM and available at
+    If you are using the class VM, the packet capture evidence file (the <code>.pcap</code> file) is downloaded to your VM and available at
     <code>/data/cases/evidence.pcap</code>
 </div>

 1. Find the the full URL of Alex Stephens' original web request, including the port.

     {% include lab_question.html question="What was the full URI of Alex Stephens' original web request?
 (Please include the port in your URI.)" %}

-    <div class='alert alert-info'><p><strong>Hint:</strong> Squert will not help you here -- instead, use Wireshark skills on the entire <code>.pcap</code> file.
+    <div class='alert alert-info'><p><strong>Hint:</strong> Squert will not help you here -- instead, use Wireshark skills on the
+    entire <code>.pcap</code> file.
 Look for <code>http</code> traffic.</p><p>The reason why the Squert alerts will not help to find the original HTTP request will be more clear in Step 4</p></div>

 2. In response, the malicious web server sent back obfuscated JavaScript, which contained a zero-day exploit.
 Near the beginning of this JavaScript code, the attacker created a javascript array named “UWnHADOfYHiHDDXj” with 1300 “COMMENT” HTML elements, then set the `data` property of each of those elements to a string.
     What was the value of this string? (hint: look for `.data` a few lines down within the loop.

     {% include lab_question.html question="What was the string value of javascript variable “UWnHADOfYHiHDDXj”?" %}